 Calls for service:

-Sweetwater's weather for Thursday will be sunny with a high near 93.
-Winds will come from the north at 5 to 10 mph.
+Today will be sunny with a high near 77.
+Winds will be from the south-southwest at 5 to 10 mph.